How to Install French Doors in 11 Steps

 • Shims

 Installing French doors is a great way to upgrade the look of your home and add some visual interest to otherwise unremarkable interior or exterior doorways.
 French doors consist of two doors that typically open from the center and don’t require a center support, resulting in an elegant, open look.
-Follow this guide to learn how to install French doors like the pros!
+Follow this guide to learn how to install French doors in existing openings like the pros!

 Prepping to Install French Doors